lovelmimica/TCPPinging/README.md

 # tcp-ping-app

-Project made in context of selection procedure in one Croatian company.
+Project made in context of an employment selection procedure at one Croatian IT company.
+Developed in Java SE, application functionality is pinging between two computers.

-The main functionality of app is providing enriched pinging between two computers (which includes printing of statistics and watching for nonresponded messages) , connected via sockets.
+A feature of pinging is implemented through sockets, and includes printing of related statistics, and watching for non - responded messages.